zenflow/ractive-transitions-slidehorizontal/README.md

-# Ractive.js slidehorizontal transition plugin
+#  Horizontal slide transition plugin for Ractive

 A horizontal slide transition seems as useful as a vertical one...